mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 So in zazen, you’re really playing with imagination.
 But finally, there is nothing to do, because you realize how stupid you are. *[There is the loud sound of a plane in the background.]* If you are chasing after the plane with thoughts, imagination, [you realize] how stupid you are.
 Finally you think: “How stupid *zazen* is.” *[Laughter.]* It’s not the fault of *zazen*, it’s *your* fault, don’t you think so?
 Because *you* are chasing after thought, imagination.
 And then finally you criticize *zazen*: how stupid zazen is.
 I don’t think so; *you* are stupid. *[He laughs.]* Don’t you think so? *[Pause.]* I’m sorry for you. *[Laughter.]*

-Well, if you return home exactly, you can experience this, this is what Buddhist scripture says.
-That is the first experience, the first stage of zazen.
+Well, if you return home exactly, you can experience this, because this is what Buddhist scripture says.
+That is the *first* experience, the first stage of zazen.
 First believe… well, it’s not necessary to believe it.
 If you don’t believe it, that’s okay, …

 *[Tape change.]*